“Bunching” medical expenses will be a tax-smart strategy for many in 2017

 Benefits of bunching

 By bunching nonurgent medical procedures and other controllable expenses into alternating years, you may increase your ability to exceed the applicable floor.
-Controllable expenses might include prescription drugs, eyeglasses and contact lenses, hearing aids, dental work like Flagstaff teeth whitening service, and elective surgery.
+Controllable expenses might include prescription drugs, eyeglasses and contact lenses, hearing aids, dental work, and elective surgery.

 Normally, if it’s looking like you’re close to exceeding the floor in the current year, it’s tax-smart to consider accelerating controllable expenses into the current year.
-But if you’re far from exceeding the floor, the traditional strategy is, to the extent possible (without harming your or your family’s health), to put off medical expenses until the next year, where you can go to a Chattanooga dental center if you have enough expenses in that year to exceed the floor.
-If you need to get surgery for back pain at comfortable price, then check out this spinal cord Stimulator.
+But if you’re far from exceeding the floor, the traditional strategy is, to the extent possible (without harming your or your family’s health), to put off medical expenses until the next year if you have enough expenses in that year to exceed the floor.

 However, in 2017, sticking to these traditional strategies might not make sense.